nlieurance/fastapi-blog/README.md

 This is an API-based blog I built to learn the basics of FastAPI.
 At the moment, there's no database.
 Posts live inside a Python list.

 ## Blog storage
-When viewing the main.py file, you can see the list that stores blog posts in the fololwing code.
+When viewing the main.py file, you can see the list that stores blog posts in the following code.

 ```python
 # Storage for posts